Biden gives premature pat on the back to Democrats on COVID bill, ignores progressives

 BERNIE SANDERS AMENDMENT FOR $15 MINIMUM WAGE FAILS IN SENATE IN LONGEST VOTE IN HISTORY

-"They’re not frustrated," he said in response to a question about progressives' concerns over some of the changes to the bill.
-"As Sen. Sanders said, this is the most progressive bill ... since he’s been here."
+"They’re not frustrated," he said in response to a question about progressives' concerns.
+"As Bernie Sanders said, this is the most progressive bill he's ever seen pass since he's been here."

 He also brushed off the lack of any GOP support in the Senate or House, and said he hasn't given up on working with Republicans on future legislation.